- Are tours of the Butterfly Show available?

 Yes!
 The Department of Biology has partnered with Let’s Talk Science to offer tours to school or community groups who are interested in turning their visit to the Butterfly Show into an even more educational experience.
 Tours are available in English.
 We will do our best to arrange a tour in French upon request.

 These tours are generally designed for class visits.
 Our presentations can be made suitable for all ages and grades from JK through high school.
 We do also offer adult oriented tours for educational institutions (e.g. adult ESL) or seniors’ residences and community programs.

-Due to the expected volume of visitors over the weekends and holiday Monday, we cannot offer group tours on these days.
+Due to the expected volume of visitors over the weekends, we CANNOT offer group tours on these days.
 Please do feel free to visit the show on these days, along with the live butterflies there are posters and displays of information, and the staff are more than happy to answer any questions that you may have during your visit.

 Tour bookings open the first week of September for the October show.
 Please contact Let’s Talk Science to organize your tour.
 Contact Let’s Talk Science here.